This episode is titled Colonies.

 To make matters even MORE complicated à If infants were baptized so as to make them “children of the covenant,” what was to be done with infants born of baptized parents who never had a conversion experience?

-Many came to the conclusion there needed to be a kind of “half-way covenant,” that included those who were baptized but had no personal conversion experience.
-The children of such people were to be baptized, for they were still members of the covenant-community.
-But only those who had experienced a conversion were granted full membership in the church, and were vested with the power to participate in the process of making decisions.
+Many came to the conclusion there needed to be a kind of “halfway covenant,” that included those who were baptized but had no personal conversion experience.
+The children of such people were to be baptized, for they were still members of the covenant community.
+But only those who had experienced a conversion were granted full membership in the church and were vested with the power to participate in the process of making decisions.

 The first settlers arrived in 1634, with only a tenth being Catholic aristocrats.
 The other nine-tenths were their Protestant servants.
 Tobacco quickly became the colony’s economic mainstay, giving rise to large, prosperous plantations.
-Maryland was governed by the Catholic landowners, but the majority of its residents were Protestants.
+Maryland was governed by Catholic landowners, but the majority of its residents were Protestants.
 Whenever the shifting political winds in Britain gave opportunity, Protestants sought to wrest power from the Catholic aristocracy.
 They succeeded when James II was overthrown.
-Anglicanism then became the official religion of Maryland and Catholics rights were restricted.
+Anglicanism then became the official religion of Maryland and Catholic rights were restricted.

 Because of the religious liberty practiced as policy in Pennsylvania, a good number of Catholics settled there.
 Catholicism then made significant gains after the Stuarts were restored to the throne in England.
-But after the fall of James II, the growth of Catholicism in all 13 colonies was restricted.
+But after the fall of James II, the growth of Catholicism in all thirteen colonies was restricted.

 The colonies of New York & New Jersey, weren’t, at first, religious refuges for any particular group.
 Pennsylvania was founded as a home for Quakers.
 But not solely so.
 William Penn envisioned the colony as a place of religious freedom for all.
 The same was true for Delaware, which Penn purchased from the Duke of York, and was part of Pennsylvania until 1701.